Windstopper

 Windstopper is a windproof breathable fabric laminate made by W. L. Gore & Associates.
 One of its most common applications is a lamination with polar fleece, to compensate for fleece's lack of wind resistance.

 Unlike Gore's well-known Gore-Tex laminate, Windstopper is not waterproof.
+In 2016 the fabric was rebranded from Windstopper to Gore Windstopper.

 Use

 Many Windstopper garments are marketed as "softshells" suited to high-output aerobic activities such as running, cycling or cross-country skiing.
 Because they are not waterproof, they are more breathable than traditional Gore-Tex "hardshell" clothing.
 However, because they are based on a solid laminate layer, they remain inherently less breathable than other wind-resistant "softshell" fabrics made by Polartec or Schoeller, which rely on built-in properties of the fabric and weave rather than laminates.

 Like most softshell fabrics, Windstopper products are typically coated with DWR (Durable Water Repellent), which provides them with a modest degree of water resistance.
 They will wet through in heavy rainfall but can be worn comfortably in light drizzle.

 Windstopper is used by a wide variety of manufacturers including Arc'teryx, Patagonia, L.L.
 Bean, Oakley, Inc., Galvin Green, Marmot, and The North Face.